angular/angular-cli/docs/design/build-system.md

 JavaScript third party dependencies suffer a more involved process.
 They are first resolved to a folder in `node_modules` via [Node Module Resolution](https://nodejs.org/api/modules.html#modules_modules).
 A given module might have several different entry points, for instance one for use in NodeJS and another one for using in the browser.
+Although `package.json` only officially supports listing one entry point under the `main` key, it's common for npm packages to list [other entry points](https://2ality.com/2017/04/setting-up-multi-platform-packages.html).
-Each entry point is listed in under a name pointing at a js file in that module's `package.json`.
+Each entry point is listed in under a key in that module's `package.json` whose value is a string containing a relative file path.
-We use `es2015 > browser > module > main` a priority list, where the first key matched name determines which entry point to use.
+We use `es2015 > browser > module > main` a priority list of keys, where the first key matched name determines which entry point to use.
 For instance, for a module that has both `browser` and `main` entry points, we pick `browser`.

 Once the actual JavaScript file is determined, it is loaded into the compilation together with it's source map.